Deformations of rational curves in positive characteristic: Examples

-In this subsection, we will see that in characteristic $p \geq 3$, there exist surfaces of non-negative Kodaira dimension that contain non-rigid rational curves that have precisely one singular point, which is of $\delta$-invariant (resp.\ Jacobian number) equal to $(p-1)/2$ (resp.\ $p$).
+In this subsection, we will see that in characteristic $p \geq 3$, there exist surfaces of non-negative Kodaira dimension that contain topologically non-rigid rational curves that have precisely one singular point, which is of $\delta$-invariant (resp.\ Jacobian number) equal to $(p-1)/2$ (resp.\ $p$).
 Thus, Theorem \ref{MainTheorem1} is in some sense optimal.

 We start with an auxiliary result, which shows that also Theorem \ref{MainTheorem3} and Theorem \ref{Theorem:TateGenusChange} are in some sense optimal.